Turakulov/Python/README.md

   The aim of the task is building a model that predicts type of movie review (negative or positive) using `sklearn`.
 We have two categories: "`negative`" and "`positive`", therefore `1`'s and `0`'s have been added to the target array.
 The folder contains two subfolders of `.txt` files divided into "`negative`" and "`positive`" reviews [Link](https://github.com/Turakulov/Python/blob/master/review_classification.ipynb)

+- Spam, not spam sms prediction

+  The aim of this task is to predict the category of the sms (spam or not spam) using logistic regression.
+Also we need to implement cross validation using `GridSearchCV` and finally compare scores (`precision`, `recall`, `accurracy`) of models.
+[Link](https://github.com/Turakulov/Python/blob/master/spam_notspam_prediction.ipynb)

 ### Education

 - Image detecting using сonvolutional neural networks.